IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Is there any knowledge in the world which is so certain that no reasonable man could doubt it?”[^Skepticism]

 >“Love is wise, hatred is foolish.”

+>“Pure Mathematics is the class of all propositions of the form "p implies q," where p and q are propositions containing one or more variables, the same in the two propositions, and neither p nor q contains any constants except logical constants.
+And logical constants are all notions definable in terms of the following: Implication, the relation of a term to a class of which it is a member, the notion of such that, the notion of relation, and such further notions as may be involved in the general notion of propositions of the above form.
+In addition to these, mathematics uses a notion which is not a constituent of the propositions which it considers, namely the notion of truth.”

 >“If there were a God, I think it very unlikely that he would have such an **uneasy vanity** as to be **offended by those who doubt his existence**.”